 But the Alt blog has been growing and inspiring – I loved one of their latest posts about sharing yourself with your online community.
 I was taken by one thing in particular – sharing your day in pictures, one hour at a time, with little or no text.
 So today, I thought I would do just that.
 Be sure to check out what I nibbled on at 12 pm.
 I know you’re going to love it!

 At our dear friends’ 15th wedding anniversary party last weekend, there was a huge bowl of the most amazing caramel corn.
 Aside from the handfuls I devoured that night, they sent us home with a huge bag more.
 I’m almost embarrassed to say it’s all gone…and mostly by me.

 - 6 quarts popped popcorn

 - 3 cups cashews or your favorite nuts

 Preheat oven to 250 degrees F.

 Coat the bottom and sides of a large roasting pan with cooking spray.
-Place popped popcorn in roasting pan.
+Place popped popcorn and nuts in the roasting pan.

 In a heavy saucepan, slowly melt the butter over medium low heat.
 Stir in the brown sugar, corn syrup and salt.
 Heat to a boil, stirring constantly, then boil without stirring for 5 minutes.
 Remove from heat, stir in baking soda and vanilla.